 Founded in 1862, the club can boast a long and successful history that spans more than 150 years.
 For over 100 years, the club played its cricket at Williamfield, near the centre of Stirling in Torbrex.
-Seven years a go we made the move to a brand new ground on the outskirts of Stirling and have since enjoyed playing on some of the best cricketing facilities in Scotland.
+In 2007 we made the move to a brand new ground on the outskirts of Stirling and have since enjoyed playing on some of the best cricketing facilities in Scotland.

 If you live in the area and like what the club has to offer, why not come down to the ground or e-mail us at ContactUs@StirlingCountyCC.co.uk

-If Saturday league cricket isn't your thing, or if you simply can't play on Saturdays, then Stirling County also fields teams on a Sunday, which from 2017 will see us play against Strathmore & Perthshire Cricket Union sides in a Sunday League, and on a Wednesday evening (in the West Stirlingshire Twenty20 competition).
+If Saturday league cricket isn't your thing, or if you simply can't play on Saturdays, then Stirling County also fields teams on a Sunday, which from 2017 will see us play against Strathmore & Perthshire Cricket Union sides in a Sunday League, and on a Wednesday evening (in the West Stirlingshire t20 competition).

 We are also proud to boast a thriving ladies set-up that has produced a hugely successful Ladies team, winners of the inaugural Woman's Scottish Cup in their debut season in 2010.
 The ladies section focuses on creating a supportive environment with the emphasis placed squarely on fun.

 For more on our various senior teams click here.

 For a long time junior cricket at Stirling County has been a priority, with this emphasis on developing young cricketers producing many successful junior sides and talented County players.